-Please note that this post is not meant to bash the curly girl method.
+Please understand that this post is not meant to bash the curly girl method in any way.

-If you are new to or confused by the curly girl method, I got you, curly friend.
+If you are new to or confused by the curly girl method, or curly hair care in general, I have a special gift for you!

 If you are new to the curly girl world, let me quickly tell you what it is